• Skip to content

 If your child has difficulty swallowing because of a sore throat or ulcers, offer your child regular, small sips of water.
 It’s best to avoid giving your child spicy or sour foods.

-Paracetamol or ibuprofen in recommended doses might help if your child is in pain when they try to swallow.
+Paracetamol or ibuprofen in recommended doses might help if it hurts when your child tries to swallow.

 Supported By